vossisboss/tutorial-series/create-portfolio-page.md

     featured_posts = FeaturedPostsBlock(group="Sections")
 ```

-In the preceding code `CardBlock` has three child blocks, `heading`, `text` and `image`.
+In the preceding code, `CardBlock` has three child blocks, `heading`, `text` and `image`.
 You are already familiar with the field block types used by the child pages.

 However, in your `FeaturedPostsBlock`, one of the child blocks, `posts`, uses `ListBlock`. `ListBlock` is a structural block type that allows you to have multiple sub-blocks of the same type.
-You used it with `PageChooserBlock` to select only pages of the Blog Page type.
-To better understand structural block types, please refer to the [Structural block types documentation](https://docs.wagtail.org/en/stable/reference/streamfield/blocks.html#structural-block-types).
+You used it with `PageChooserBlock` to select only the Blog Page type pages.
+To better understand structural block types, read the [Structural block types documentation](https://docs.wagtail.org/en/stable/reference/streamfield/blocks.html#structural-block-types).

 Furthermore, `icon = "form"` and `icon = "folder-open-inverse"` define custom block icons to set your blocks apart in the admin interface.
-For more information about block icons, please refer to the [documentation on block icons](https://docs.wagtail.org/en/stable/topics/streamfield.html#block-icons)
+For more information about block icons, read the [documentation on block icons](https://docs.wagtail.org/en/stable/topics/streamfield.html#block-icons)

-You used _group="Sections"_ in `card = CardBlock(group="Sections")` and `featured_posts = FeaturedPostsBlock(group="Sections")` to categorize your `card` and `featured_posts` child blocks together within a category named `section`.
+You used `group="Sections"` in `card = CardBlock(group="Sections")` and `featured_posts = FeaturedPostsBlock(group="Sections")` to categorize your `card` and `featured_posts` child blocks together within a category named `section`.

 You probably know what your next step is.
 You have to create templates for your `CardBlock` and `FeaturedPostsBlock`.